Kora Engine, Data Quality Rules and more within our Q2'23 Launch | Register for demo

 Originally built to distribute the datasets created by large social networks, Kafka wasn’t designed to implement JMS or AMQP; it was designed to scale.
+It remains the fastest messaging system even today.
 Of its original authors, Jay and Neha were versed in distributed systems, with Jay cutting his teeth on the open source NoSQL store Voldemort.
 Jun was a long-time database researcher at IBM.
 None of the team had backgrounds in messaging systems, but they weren’t attacking the “messaging problem” directly—at least not in the traditional sense.

 So Kafka was shaped by a different set of forces.
 A problem-space rethink, optimizing for scale and fault tolerance.
 Like many good outcomes in computer science, scale comes from simplicity.
 From workloads that flow with the grain of the underlying hardware.
 Kafka’s broker is, in many ways, the epitome of this.
 Distributed at its core, leveraging sequential workloads, and implemented with the rigor of a DBMS.